-Results for IMPAACT studies must be submitted within one year of the PCD, defined as the "Date final subject was examined or received an intervention for the purposes of final collection of data for the primary outcome, whether or not the trial concluded according to pre-specified protocol, was terminated, or subject visits continue for collection of data for secondary outcomes."
+Results for IMPAACT clinical trials must be submitted within one year of the PCD, defined by ClinicalTrials.gov as the "date on which the last participant was examined or received an intervention to collect data for the primary outcome measure.
+Whether the clinical study concluded according to the protocol or was terminated does not affect this date."
 This date may coincide with the "closed to follow-up" date or may occur earlier than the "closed to follow-up" date, depending on the study.
+For studies which have multiple primary outcome measures, the PCD is the latest date meeting the definition above; there is only a single PCD for a study.